J-Wengler/NLP_Paper/manuscript.md

             c.
 For each query and keyword combination findSimilarity() is run in Helper.py and added to a multiprocessing thread.
 This script prints to an output file the calculated similarity of each article using each combination
             #FIXME -> Should we go into detail here?

+### Manual Gene Expression Omnibus Evaluation
+Gene Expression Omnibus (GEO) is the parent corpus from which StarGEO is derived [@doi:10.1093/nar/30.1.207].
+To compare our technique directly to GEO we use a manual evaluation.
+We first use the advanced search option on
+GEO to input the exact queries we used from StarGEO.
+To maintain consistency with StarGEO, the results are limited to series and human genomic data.
+A summary file of all the results is downloaded and analyzed.
+To ensure equal comparision the results are filtered to only include those datasets that exist in StarGEO's corpus and excluding SuperSeries.
+Using the same technique for the StarGEO evaluation the top 1,10,100,500 articles are identified and compared against the relevant articles from StarGEO.